 Yes, the Kindle is not a book, it never claimed to be one either.
 It is an electronic reading device that allows you to carry and have more books than you could imagine together in a single place, without adding weight to your bag, to your arms, and eating up space on your book-shelf.

 So why the angst against the Kindle?

-A happy Kindle-user from August 2012, this e-reader and I did take some time to befriend each other, as I saw it as a ‘betrayal’ using one over books.
+A happy Kindle user from August 2012, this e-reader and I did take some time to befriend each other, as I saw it as a ‘betrayal’ to use it over books.
 I had the same misgivings I spoke about, that I would miss the feel/smell/weight of a physical book and so on and so forth.
 You know what, I didn’t, not one bit!

 Why?
 Because I never stopped buying books!

 Another misconception that I’d like to bust is that getting a Kindle spells an end to buying books.

 I have no idea how that thought comes to mind until someone had a Kindle that had hands that sprung out and grabbed theirs each time they reached out for a book.

 I have continued buying books in the 5 years I have owned this e-reader.
 In fact, it helps me decide which book to buy.
 Let me explain, if I am unsure about a certain book, I first buy a Kindle version of it and read it, and if it passes with flying colors after it is read I get myself a hard copy.
 Chosen hardbacks of my favorite books now adorn my bookcase.

 Bonus: For all you people who have the habit of folding the edges of a page to mark where you stopped reading, and the ones who like to underline/mark relevant lines/paragraphs, Kindle has both these features.

 This e-reader is the perfect travel companion as well.
 A slim, lightweight device nestled in your purse/bag/backpack holding the promised treasure of hundreds of books (mine currently holds 195 books out of which 145 are waiting to be read).